bradyhouse/house/fiddles/aws/databases/databases-dynamodb.md

 ## Exam Tips

-    TBW
+    N/A

 ### Review Questions

 1. Why is DynamoDB so scalable?
 2. Why would you use DynamoDB over RDS?
+3. What is the basis of DynamoDB pricing?
-3. What is cheaper reads or writes to DynamoDB?
+4. What is cheaper reads or writes to DynamoDB?

 ### Answers

 1. Because it offers `push button scaling`
 2. Because of `push button scaling`
+3. Provisioned Throughput Capacity
-3. Reads
+4. Reads

 ##